conventional-changelog/conventional-changelog/CONVENTIONS.md

 The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

-**Breaking Changes** are detected as such if the Body contains a line starting with `BREAKING CHANGES:` The rest of the commit message is then used for this.
+**Breaking Changes** are detected as such if the Footer contains a line starting with `BREAKING CHANGE:` The rest of the commit message is then used for this.

 A detailed explanation can be found in this [document](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/).